Safer Sex Guidelines

 -

-Check your body frequently for signs of a sore, blister, rash, or discharge.
+Check your body often for signs of a sore, blister, rash, or discharge.

 -